Nicolae Petrescu (footballer): Playing career

 Petrescu was born on 2 April 1913 in Bucharest, Romania and spent his entire playing career at local club Juventus.
 He made his debut for the club in the last round of the 1930–31 București championship when coach Emerich Vogl used him the entire match in a 9–0 victory against Sportul Studențesc București.
 In the following years, Petrescu started to play more often, consolidating his place in the team's starting XI, helping it gain promotion to Divizia A at the end of the 1932–33 season.
 His style of play was praised by the Gazeta Sporturilor newspaper after a 3–2 victory against Sportul Studențesc:"Insistent attacks started from the ranks of The Black and Whites (Sportul) are hardly stopped by the defense of The Red and Blues (Juventus).
 Petrescu is at ease, moving like a swashbuckler among his opponents, whom he regularly deprives of the ball".
 In the first round of the following season, he made his Divizia A debut on 17 September 1933 when coach Ladislau Csillag used him the full 90 minutes of a 3–1 away win over Ripensia Timișoara.
 He scored his first and only goal of his career in the round of 16 in the 1935–36 Cupa României in a 3–1 victory against Maccabi București, Juventus managing to reach the semi-finals of that edition, a performance which was repeated in the following season.
 In the last years of his career, Petrescu played more rarely and the team's results were poorer season after season, eventually being relegated by the end of the 1939–40 season.
 Petrescu stayed with the club and helped it get promoted after one season by contributing with 14 appearances.
-However, he did not get to play again in the first league as the championship was interrupted due to World War II, thus ending his playing career in which he gained a total of 107 Divizia A appearances and 16 matches with one goal scored in Cupa României.
+However, he did not get to play again in the first league as the championship was interrupted due to World War II, thus ending his playing career in which he gained a total of 107 Divizia A appearances and 16 matches with one goal in the Cupa României.